 Mistaken identity is a useful defense for fraud.
 There are two situations where an attorney can help you argue mistaken identity.
 In one case, you may be the victim of mistaken eye-witness identification.
 In the second case, you may be mistakenly identified by assumption.
 For example, you work at a nursing home in the accounting department and are charged with theft for funds that you did not take.
 However, since you work in accounting, it is assumed that you took it.

 Entrapment is not easy to prove in California.
 Under California law, it is not sufficient for undercover police to provide a suspect with an opportunity to commit a crime.
 To rise to the level of entrapment, police had to coerce an individual to perpetrate a crime that he or she would not have otherwise perpetrated.
 This can often be very difficult to prove.

-Fraud Defense at the Law Office of Lauren K. Johnson
+Fraud Defense at the Johnson Criminal Law Group

 If you have been charged with fraud, you need an attorney who will lead you through this complicated process.
-The Orange County criminal defense attorneys at the Law Office of Lauren K. Johnson provide experienced legal help to everyone in the community.
+The Orange County criminal defense attorneys at the Johnson Criminal Law Group provide experienced legal help to everyone in the community.
 It is always intimidating when you or a loved one has been charged with a crime.
 But it is important to remember that help is available.
 Please contact our office today or send us a message online to speak to our Orange County criminal law attorney.